ministryofjustice/cloud-platform/docs/HOWTO-workflow.md

 that issue becomes a ticket in [waffle.io](https://waffle.io/ministryofjustice/cloud-platform).

 There are at least two different ways to do this.
-I will touch on both, but only cover the one we use in the Cloud Platform in any detail.
+I will cover the two main methods in use in Cloud Platform at the time of writing (2018-05-15).

 ## Adding a ticket